World's First Muslim Creative Arts School for Kids

 Who Are We?

-We also undertake many community outreach work.
-In April and December 2020 we held two online festivals, the first was a creative festival and second a wellbeing festival, both were focused on bringing the Muslim community together through free workshops carried out by influential Muslim creatives globally.
+In April and December 2020 we held two online festivals, a creative festival and wellbeing festival.
+Both were focused on bringing the Muslim community together through free workshops carried out by influential Muslim creatives globally.
 These included Zain Bhikha (Singer), Omar Regan (Actor & Director), Ilyas Mao (Vocal Only Producer & Singer), Omar Esa (Vocal Only Producer & Singer), Hassen Rasool (Artist), Mennel (Singer, The Voice, France) and Lauren Booth (Actor, featured on I'm A Celebrity..Get Me Out Of Here!).
-Our online workshops were attended by people aged 4 – 65 and from all faiths.
+Our online workshops were attended by people aged 4 – 65, from all faiths!

 WAW Creative Arts has been featured in several mainstream media outlets to date.
-These have included BBC, Islam Channel, Channel S to name a few.
+These have included BBC, Islam Channel, Channel S and VICE Arabia to name a few.